Ernest P. Worrell: History

 In his Ernest role, Varney appeared in dozens of Cerritos Auto Square commercials for many years on Los Angeles area television stations; he also appeared in commercials for Audubon Chrysler Center in Henderson, Kentucky, John L. Sullivan auto dealerships in the Sacramento, California area, the Pontiac, Michigan-based electronics store ABC Warehouse, and the Oklahoma City-based Braum's Ice Cream and Dairy Store.
 In the Southeast, the Ernest character was the spokesman for Purity milk.
 In New Mexico, he appeared in commercials for Blake's Lotaburger.
 In northern Virginia Ernest appeared a series of commercials for Tyson's Toyota.
 In South Dakota, he appeared in commercials for Lewis Drug.

 In Houston, he did commercials promoting Channel 2 News KPRC-TV.
 In 2005, five years after Varney's death, the Ernest P. Worrell character returned in new commercials as a CGI cartoon, created by an animation company called face2face and produced by Ernest originators Carden & Cherry.
 Ernest was voiced by John C. Hudgens, an advertising and broadcast producer from Little Rock, Arkansas, who also played an Ernest type character in some regional live action commercials.

 Family

 Ernest has a large family made up of people with similar traits to him, all of whom were portrayed by Jim Varney.
-Varney, as Worrell, mentioned that his family was from Kentucky (Varney's real-life birthplace) when he hosted Happy New Year, America on CBS December 31, 1988.
+Varney, as Worrell, mentioned that his family was from Kentucky (Varney's real-life birthplace) when he hosted Happy New Year, America on CBS on December 31, 1988.
 Most of Worrell's family members had their appearance in either Hey Vern, It's My Family Album, Your World as I See It, or Varney's stand-up routine.